Summer Camp

 If you are withdrawing from weekly camp, you must contact the Camp Billing Director, Angie Pence via email (apence@edwymca.com.)
 If you paid for your weekly camp in full this is the refund policy:

-- 100% Refund (Minus $10 processing fee & $35 deposit): Request made 8 days before the start of that week of camp.
+- 100% Refund (Minus $45 deposit): Request made 3 days before the start of that week of camp (Thursday before).

-- No Refund: Request made the 3 days or less before the week of camp.
+- No Refund: Requests made the 3 days or less before the week of camp (Friday or after).

 Financial Assistance

-We do accept CHASI as a form of payment.
-Written approval from the CHASI office will be required before the child starts camp.
-Please submit your CHASI application as soon as possible because approval can take several weeks.
-Campers using CHASI as payment can only attend the number of days approved by CHASI.
+We do accept CHASI/Brightpoint as a form of payment.
+Written approval from the CHASI/Brightpoint office will be required before the child starts camp.
+Please submit your CHASI/Brightpoint application as soon as possible because approval can take several weeks.
+Campers using CHASI/Brightpoint as payment can only attend the number of days approved by CHASI/Brightpoint.
 Additional days must be paid for by the family separately.

-We require that you put a $35 deposit per child per week (refundable upon approval).
-If you are denied CHASI & still would like assistance with payment, please fill out a Y Camp Financial Assistance Form available at the Service Desk at both our Meyer & Niebur Centers.
+We require that you put a $45 deposit per child per week (refundable upon approval).
+If you are denied CHASI/Brightpoint & still would like assistance with payment, please fill out a Y Camp Financial Assistance Form available at the Service Desk at both our Meyer & Niebur Centers.

 Click To Get Financial Aid Packet ›Teen Adventure Camp